ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Having formatted side 1, it is now ready for saving programs onto.

 In order that each program file on a disk can be identified, you ***must*** give the program a ***filename*** when you save it.
-For example, as the program that you are about to save draws a patterned picture, save the program using the name 'pattern.pic', i.e. type in...
+For example, as the program that you are about to save draws a patterned picture, save the program using the name 'pattern.pic', ie. type in...

     save "pattern.pic"